(Amazing 100K Offer!) 6 Reasons Why We Love the Chase Sapphire Preferred®

-🔥 Increased Offer: The Chase Sapphire Preferred® Card is offering a 75,000 points bonus when you spend $5,000 in 3 months from account opening.
+🔥 Exciting New Offer!
+The Chase Sapphire Preferred® Card is now offering a 100,000 points bonus when you spend $5,000 in 3 months from account opening.

 Why?
 Because Chase Ultimate Rewards points are both valuable and flexible.